 If intrusive sexual thoughts are persistent, distressing, and feel genuinely out of your control (not just uncomfortable, but impairing your ability to function), it may be worth talking to a therapist.
 Intrusive thoughts can be a feature of OCD or anxiety disorders, and these conditions respond well to specific therapeutic approaches.

-You can read How to Talk to a Therapist About Porn for guidance on finding someone who understands compulsive sexual behavior without shaming you.
+You can read How to talk to a therapist about porn for guidance on finding someone who understands compulsive sexual behavior without shaming you.

 There's a difference between "I had a sexual thought and I'm learning to let it pass" and "I'm bombarded by unwanted sexual images all day and it's making me unable to work or sleep."
 The first is normal recovery.
 The second deserves professional support.

-For a step-by-step technique on riding out urges when they do escalate, read the Urge Surfing Guide.
+For a step-by-step technique on riding out urges when they do escalate, read the Urge surfing guide.